lazkads/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- Setup a Virtual Machine in Azure
-- Install the OsTicket requirements
-- Install Osticket itself
 - Do the after-installation configuration of OsTicket
 - Explore OsTicket as Help Desk Professional(Create, Interact, and Close Tickets)